tanmaydev7/uniblox-assignment/README.md

 ## 🎥 Demo

-Watch the demo recording to see the application in action: [demo_recording.mp4](./demo_recording.mp4)
+Watch the demo recording to see the application in action: [demo_recording.mp4](./demo_recording.mp4) or https://screenrec.com/share/ZPiy8t7VoK

 ## 🚀 Features